 Affordably YOURS, our two-year degree program is a transfer program that is flexible enough to transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each individual college has their own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so you can take the proper classes at HACC.

 Our transfer options for criminal justice students include:

 Where can I complete this program?

-You can complete either the law enforcement option or the general option at our Harrisburg and York campuses.
-The General option can be completed at our Gettysburg, Lancaster, and Lebanon campuses.
+You can complete either the law enforcement option or the general option at our Harrisburg Campus.
+The General option can be completed at our Gettysburg, Lancaster, Lebanon and York campuses.

 Does HACC offer scholarships?

 Yes!
 There are approximately 200 scholarships available thanks to the HACC Foundation.
 Each scholarship has unique eligibility requirements.
 Please visit hacc.edu/scholarships for details.

 Enroll anytime for our spring, summer and fall classes.
 To apply, please visit our website and include the unique Criminal Justice program code 6050.
 This code will ensure you are applying for the correct program.

 We want to help you achieve your career goals and help the community.
 We encourage you to request more information about our Criminal Justice program, contact an admissions counselor with your questions about enrolling or email the department chair LaShana Stokes for more details about the program.